"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 Once again, the two of them dissolved into argument, their crystalline voices overlapping as if the environment around them did not exist.

-At this point, I should be used to it.
-Prism thought.
+At this point, I should just get used to it.
+Prism thought with a deep sigh.

 Her prismatic form pulsed once in quiet resignation.
-She had long since realized how futile it was to intervene too early.
+She had long since realized how futile it was to intervene between their argument too early.

 Perhaps their rivalry sharpens them.
 Maybe this friction would polish them into something stronger.